Pongal Festival: Celebrating Harvest and Gratitude

 Thai Pongal or Surya Pongal

-Surya Pongal or Perum Pongal marks the main day of the festival.
-The festival falls on the first day of the Tamil month Thai (January-February).
-It coincides with Makara Sankranthi, the winter festival celebrated throughout India.
-As the name suggests, this festival is dedicated to the Sun God.
+Thai Pongal, also known as Surya Pongal or Perum Pongal, marks the main day of the festival.
+It falls on the first day of the Tamil month Thai and coincides with Makara Sankranthi, which people celebrate across India.
+As the name suggests, this day honors the Sun God.
+Families prepare the traditional Pongal dish in earthen pots, create colorful kolams at their doorsteps, wear traditional attire, and celebrate with loved ones.
+Floral decorations and rituals further enhance the festive atmosphere.

 Mattu Pongal